-Selfpublishing.com, a company based in New York, NY.
+I did a Google search for self-publishing companies.
+There are TONS of them out there.
+I ended up choosing Selfpublishing.com, a company based in New York, NY.
 Selfpublishing.com was not the cheapest company I found, but they weren’t the most expensive either.
-They were some where in the middle.
-In my experience I usually get what I pay for, and while I couldn’t afford the most expensive company I found I knew I didn’t want to go with the cheapest either.
+They were somewhere in the middle.
+In my experience, I usually get what I pay for, and while I couldn’t afford the most expensive company I found I knew I didn’t want to go with the cheapest either.
 I am very pleased with my experience working with Selfpublishing.com as well as with the end product.
 For around $700 I got an ISBN number, all of my files translated into a printable format, 50 24-page-full-color-glossy-covered copies of my catalog, express shipping and excellent customer service from a real live person, Jacki Lynch.

 I forgot to mention that this series of work and the culminating show were also a fund-raising event for an institution in my community.
 Planning any art event, but especially one like this can be very stressful.
 Over the phone (me in California and Selfpublishing.com in New York) Jacki was with me each step of the way, reassuring and soothing me when I was stressed.
 Customer service like that is priceless.

-Larissa is a socially minded multi-media artist.
+Larissa is a socially-minded multi-media artist.
 She lives and works in Santa Rosa, CA with her husband and five spoiled cats.
-See her work online at www.spatoochna.com.